snori74/linuxupskillchallenge/00-Remote-server-without-Credit-Card.md

 So, if you are in this situation, below are some of your options:

-## Free Trail
+## Free Trial
-* https://www.ibm.com/cloud/free - no credit card or student email required, 30 days trail.
+* https://www.ibm.com/cloud/free - no credit card or student email required, 30 days trial.
 (VPS service known as Hyper Protect Virtual Server)

 ## Educational packs
 * https://azure.microsoft.com/en-gb/free/students/ - explicity no credit card required, just needs an "educational email address")